evanharmon1/harmon-ops/os/win/CHECKLIST-WIN.md

   - Open PowerToys Settings > Keyboard Manager > Enable Keyboard Manager.
   - Click “Remap a key.”
   - Select Caps Lock as the “From” key, then map it to Escape as the “To” key.
+- [ ] Setup SSH
+- [ ] Setup Tailscale
+  - Join a Tailnet for remote access
+- [ ] Setup VNC
+  - Install a VNC server like RealVNC Server which works well with Mac Screens
 - [ ] Setup Docker Developer Environment on Windows
   - In order to get the dockerVol shared/mounted folder working inside running docker containers, Docker settings need to share the local C drive.
 Sometimes a restart is required.
 Sometimes you need to make sure to confirm any pop up windows about sharing volumes.
 I think I solved some problems by putting my docker-compose and dockerVol at the C:/ root level on Windows systems.
 There are also some Windows features that need to be enabled like Hyper-V.